 COOP study groups

-The 2019-2020 study groups gather for several days during each DAI Week to share research and to develop a group work.
+The 2020-2021 study groups gather for several days during each DAI Week to share research and to develop a group work.
 Ideally this group work comes into being as an entirely collaborative endeavour, but it may also be the umbrella for more or less individually produced works, carefully brought together by the study group.
 The outcome of each research trajectory will be shared with the other groups as well as with the public during our two-day long COOP SUMMIT 2021 which, Covid-permitting, is scheduled to take place in the town of Nida, located in the Lithuanian part of the Curonian Spit.

 In 2020-2021 the DAI has introduced an experimental cross-over between the COOPs and another curriculum component, namely HTDTWT.
 On 6 days, spread over the academic year, DAI’s six theory tutors will be hosted by DAI’s five COOP study groups.
 The theory tutors are invited to participate in, and to contribute to, the study topic of a specific COOP.
 Read more here: Protocol COOP Hosting & HTDTWT Guesting.